Criminal Justice Act 2003: Hearsay

 The Act made substantial reforms to the admissibility of hearsay evidence, building upon the reforms of the Criminal Justice Act 1988, which regulated use of business documents and absent witnesses.
 Various categories of the common law were preserved and the remainder abolished.
 A new power was incorporated to permit hearsay evidence if certain 'interests of justice' tests were met.

 Sentencing reform

 Part 12 of the Criminal Justice Act made substantial amendments to nearly every part of sentencing practice, containing 159 sections and referring to 24 schedules.
 The regime set out in the Powers of Criminal Courts (Sentencing) Act 2000 was almost wholly replaced, even though it had only been passed three years previously and was itself coming slowly into force.

 The Act sets out in statute the principles underlying sentencing: punishment, crime reduction, reform and rehabilitation, public protection and reparation.
 These were previously part of the common law.
 The Act also created the Sentencing Guidelines Council to give authoritative guidance.

+The sentencing provisions of the Act are now contained in the Sentencing Act 2020.